Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-I worship Kalabhairava, the Supreme Lord of the city of Kashi, who is the giver of both worldly enjoyment (Bhukti) and ultimate liberation (Mukti), whose form is praiseworthy and beautiful, who is dearly affectionate to his devotees, who is steadfast, and whose form is the entire universe.
-Whose waist is adorned with a belt of tiny golden bells that make a melodious, enchanting sound.
+I worship Kalabhairava, the Lord of Kashi, who grants both worldly fulfillment and liberation, whose form is beautiful and worthy of praise, who is deeply affectionate toward devotees, who abides as the form of all worlds, and whose waist is adorned with golden bells that ring sweetly.

 Verse 5